 As Ramadan begins, so does the religious tradition of fasting.
-Quick, fast and no less delicious Ramadan recipes help Muslim students abroad copy with the certain challenges that arise during this holy month — where do you get food in the early hours of the morning, what can you cook up to break your fast, and how will the experience be for you?
-We all know overcoming such things can seem scarry, especially in a foreign country, so we’re here to make it easier for you by providing three delicious Ramadan recipes you can whip up with leftovers in your dorm fridge.
+Quick, fast and no less delicious Ramadan recipes help Muslim students abroad cope with the certain challenges that arise during this holy month — where do you get food in the early hours of the morning, what can you cook up to break your fast, and how will the experience be for you?
+We all know overcoming such things can seem scary, especially in a foreign country, so we’re here to make it easier for you by providing three delicious Ramadan recipes you can whip up with leftovers in your dorm fridge.

 Check out these Ramadan recipes that are halal and easy to make:

 Spicy smoked duck aglio olio

 Ducks forage and eat a larger variety of natural foods which in turn gives it more brownie points than chicken.
 It weighs less on your wallet instead of beef options too.
 Part of the smoked duck’s appeal is its flavourful fat and aside from being Muslim friendly, it’s an easy find on your trip to the grocer’s at an average price of US$10 for a breast.

 Ingredients: One piece of smoked duck (200 grams), six pods of garlic, two chilis (habanero or equivalent), one pack of cherry tomatoes, three tablespoons of olive oil or sunflower oil, some parsley or coriander, one pack of spaghetti or equivalent and one tablespoon of lemon juice with salt and pepper to taste.

 Method: Slice the smoked duck evenly or to preferred size (thin slices work best) and chop up the chilies, garlic and cherry tomatoes.
 Heat a sizeable pan with the oil and toss in the garlic and chilies.
 Keep stirring to distribute heat and make sure not to burn the garlic!